King-Sabo/tclwext4/README.md

 and two of the files this plugin links (`ext4_extent.c`, `ext4_xattr.c`) are GPL-2.0-or-later while the rest is BSD-3-Clause. `ext4_extent.c` cannot be
 dropped: extents are how every modern ext4 filesystem stores its block map.

+FatFs is BSD-1-Clause and adds no obligation of its own; it was chosen over fat_io_lib partly for that reason.
+Only its copyright notice must be retained.

 The obligation attaches on **distribution**, not on use.
 Internal use triggers nothing; shipping a binary means shipping complete corresponding source for the